piyushjajoo/my-eks-tf/README.md

 # my-eks-tf

 This repository provides ideas on how one could structure various terraform modules and build scaffolding for their end user.
+The example in this repository creates an eks cluster within it's own vpc with public and private subnets.

 ## Summary